-Cat Dixon is the author of Eva and Too Heavy to Carry (Stephen F. Austin University Press, 2016 and 2014) and The Book of Levinson and Our End Has Brought the Spring (Finishing Line Press, 2017 and 2015), and the chapbook, Table for Two (Poet's Haven).
+Cat Dixon is the author of Eva and Too Heavy to Carry (Stephen F. Austin University Press), and the chapbooks The Book of Levinson and Our End Has Brought the Spring (Finishing Line Press), and Table for Two (Poet's Haven).
 Her newest poetry collection, What Happens in Nebraska, was released from Stephen F. Austin Press this fall.
 Cat is a poetry editor with The Good Life Review and an adjunct instructor at the University of Nebraska, Omaha.

 Her poetry and reviews have appeared in numerous journals including Sugar House Review, Midwest Quarterly Review, Coe Review, Eclectica, and Mid-American Review.
 Recent poems have appeared in Parentheses Journal, Lowecroft Chronicle, and SWWIM Every Day.